 - 23. All research students will have a supervisory team to guide their researcher development and training, and to provide an oversight of their programme of research.
-Supervisory teams will have expertise of the field of the proposed research, appropriate supervisory experience and training, and comprise a minimum of two permanent staff members of the University.
-Further information on the composition of supervisory teams is available in the Research Student and Supervisor Handbook. - 24.
-The prospective supervisory team and the student learning environment will be considered and approved by the Head of School.
+Supervisory teams will have expertise of the field of the proposed research and appropriate supervisory experience and training.
+Supervisory teams will comprise a minimum of two and normally two or three permanent staff members of the University.
+The Dean of Research and the Graduate School may permit appointment of additional supervisors, on a case by case basis.
+Further information on the composition of supervisory teams is available in the Research Degrees Student and Supervisor Handbook. - 24.
+The prospective supervisory team and the student learning environment will be considered and approved by the Dean of School.
 No applicant will be offered a place as a research student without prior approval of appropriate supervisory arrangements. - 25.
 The Principal Supervisor will have overall responsibility for monitoring the progress of the research student and ensuring that the student has regular supervisory support, but other members of the supervisory team are expected to be involved regularly in meetings. - 26.
-Supervisory teams may not be changed without the approval of the Head of School. - 27.
-Additional subject experts may contribute to the work of the supervisory team as advisors, but these advisors will not have any formal responsibility for the support or training of the student.
+Supervisory teams may not be changed without the approval of the Dean of School.

+27. Additional subject experts may contribute to the work of the supervisory team as advisors, but these advisors will not have any formal responsibility for the support or training of the student.